jviding/CloudIPManager/README.md

 # IP-manager for JasuCloud
 Set/get Raspberry IP

-#Functions
+# Functions
-Takes a POST request from my authorized RaspBerry and stores the value.
+-Takes a POST request from my authorized RaspBerry and stores the value.<br>
-An authorized user may GET the value stored by RaspBerry.
+-An authorized user may GET the value stored by RaspBerry.